semenko/sts-risk-calculator-cli/README.md

   --dry-run             Only validate data, do not query the STS API. (default: False) --output results.csv  Where to store results. (default: results.csv) --override stsvariable=value [stsvariable=value ...]
                         Override values sent to the STS API, e.g. make all patients the same age with --override age=50 (default: None)
 ```

+# Override Parameters

+Using the `--override` flag, you can provide parameters to the STS API that override or fill in missing data in your .csv.
+For example, you can pass `--override age=50` to set the age of *all* patients to 50.
+You can provide multiple values, for example `--override dialysis=Yes procid=2` will set every patient on dialysis and set the `procid` to 2 (AVR).

+This can be useful when comparing mortality predictions associated with population-level interventions.
+For example, you can ask: *What if all these patients stopped smoking?* or *What if everyone had good diabetes control?*

 # Citation